 “Discovery is just the process for getting information from the other side,” she said.
 “For example, in Oklahoma, when you file a motion to modify, you can ask 30 questions under oath.
 You can ask your ex if she’s earning any extra income at this time.
 Is she on furlough?
 Did she get some sort of severance package?

 “Getting all of that information, so you can use it in negotiations and present it to the court in your motion to modify.”

 The attorneys also noted that the process for modifying spousal support can sometimes be a little more difficult than child support.

-“Your first step is going to be taking a look at the language in your marriage settlement agreement, in order to see if it’s modifiable or not modifiable,” Cordell & Cordell New Jersey Senior Litigation Attorney Michael Prasad said.
+“Your first step is going to be taking a look at the language in your marriage settlement agreement, in order to see if it’s modifiable or not modifiable,” said a Cordell & Cordell divorce attorney.
 “Even if the language in your agreement indicates that it is nonmodifiable, it’s still a good idea to consult with an attorney.

 “Alimony obligations are modifiable based on the showing of a change in circumstance, and judges operate very differently from jurisdiction to jurisdiction, and even from county to county.
 Some judges may look at that and say ‘Well, you have a contract you entered into,’ and some judges and courts may look at the circumstances and see that the change in circumstances was unforeseeable.”

 Cordell & Cordell is continuing to produce weekly Virtual Town Halls and daily podcasts to answer your questions about how the pandemic is impacting family law.
 You can find a full library of content on this topic on the Cordell & Cordell COVID-19 and Divorce Information Hub.